Sanjay-Shr/DevOps_Challenge/README.md

 - Learned how automation ensures reliability and consistency.
 - Understood the importance of backup strategies in real-world DevOps.

+### Day 19 | Networking for DevOps
+- Started learning **Networking fundamentals**, beginning with the **OSI Model** and **TCP/IP Model**
+- Understood how systems communicate and transfer data across different layers
+- Learned why networking is essential for DevOps — enabling cloud, containers, and automation to work seamlessly
+- Gained insight into how protocols and layers relate to real-world DevOps tools like Docker and AWS
+- Next, I’ll explore IP addressing, DNS, routing, and load balancing to build stronger networking skills

 ---

 ## How to Use This Repo